astrajs/astrajs/README.md

 <br>
 🥰 Looking to develop, learn, entertain and be entertained.
 <br><br>
-Freelance Developer from Malaysia specialized in programming, animating, 3D modelling and creative processes.
+I am a Freelance Developer from Malaysia specialized in programming, animating, 3D modelling and creative processes.
 Currently a fifth-form secondary school student taking Computer Science as an elective.
 <br><br>
 Very passionate when it comes to programming.
 Might even be a workaholic myself.
 Been programming since 2015, when I was still in the first year of my secondary school.
 <br><br>